apache/fury-site/docs/object-serialization/xlang.md

 ```

 Go exposes the equivalent callback-buffer flow through its serialization and buffer APIs.
 Use the
-runtime documentation for the current method names and supported buffer carriers.
+language guide for the current method names and supported buffer carriers.

 Out-of-band serialization helps when buffers are large and the transport can send them without an
 additional copy.
 For small arrays, callback and multi-buffer transport overhead may cost more than